Towards Logarithmic GLSM: The r-spin case: Cosections and the reduced virtual cycle

 \subsubsection{Surjectivity of $\sigma_{\USF/\fU}$ along the boundary}

 \begin{lemma} Suppose a narrow marking has the trivial contact order.
-Then its image via $f_{\USF}$ is contained in the zero section $0_{\cP} \subset \cP_{\USF}$. \end{lemma} \begin{proof} We first show that the image of such a narrow marking avoids the infinity section.
+Then its image via $f_{\USF}$ is contained in the zero section $0_{\cP} \subset \cP_{\USF}$. \end{lemma} \begin{proof} We first show that the images of narrow markings avoid the infinity section.
 Since this is an open condition, it suffices to check this over a geometric fiber $w \to \USF$ with the log twisted field $f_w\colon \cC_w \to \cP_w$.